“Ms Stephens really had gone above and beyond the call of duty in diligently preparing the case.”

 Biography

 Lydia is a criminal and family barrister.
-Lydia undertook pupillage at a pure crime set where she appeared regularly in the Youth, Magistrates’ and Crown Court both prosecuting and defending a full range of offences.
-Lydia is currently on the CPS General Crime Panel at Grade 2.
-Following the successful completion of pupillage Lydia moved to 5 Pump Court to pursue a wider practice and accepts instructions in both criminal and family law.
+Lydia successfully completed pupillage at a pure crime set where she prosecuted and defended regularly in the Youth, Magistrates’ and Crown Court.
+Lydia moved to 5 Pump Court to pursue a wider practice and accepts instructions in both criminal and family law.

 Criminal Prosecution

-Recent cases include R v AG where she prosecuted a complex series of committals for sentence involving a young defendant who crossed several relevant age thresholds and had committed a large and significant range of offences including violence, weapons and motoring.
-Lydia produced a 35-page sentencing document outlining the relevant law, guidance and ancillary matters to assist in the sentencing hearing; and R v SYF where she successfully prosecuted a hearing brought under s.22 of the Proceeds of Crime Act.
-The Crown sough a variation of a previous confiscation order after it was found that some of the seized assets had a value higher than originally thought.
+R v AG: Prosecuted a complex series of committals for sentence involving a young defendant who crossed several relevant age thresholds and had committed a large and significant range of offences including violence, weapons and motoring.
+Lydia produced a 35-page sentencing document outlining the relevant law, guidance and ancillary matters to assist in the sentencing hearing.

 Criminal Defence